-You would be wise to apply a drift correction here.
+You would be wise to apply a drift correction here to the outbound leg.
 If the wind is very strong blowing you toward the inbound course, you may want to double the drift to improve your odds of rolling out on course.
 Some pilots do this also for a wind blowing away from the course.
 This might work, but you need to be mindful of exceeding protected airspace.

 The VOR-A into Purdue University airport includes a race track procedure with a stated 1 minute time.

 - Entry is made using standard holding pattern procedures with only the AIM caveat given earlier: "Racetrack entries should be conducted on the maneuvering side where the majority of protected airspace resides.
 If an entry places the pilot on the non-maneuvering side of the PT, correction to intercept the outbound course ensures remaining within protected airspace."

 - Using these entry procedures, pilots need only be mindful of the aircraft's offset from the inbound course.
 You need to have enough offset to roll out inbound on course.
 This can be critical on other race track procedures but the designers of this approach included a 5.0 NM leg before permitting the next descent.

 Standard 45° procedure turn (or 45°/180° pattern)